… Confusing isn’t it?

-- How many pages do you think you will need?
+- How many pages do you think you’ll need?

-- How good do you want it to look?
+- How good do you want it visually?

-- Do you want to make thins quick and easy for your users and create a good user experience?
+- Is making things quick and easy for your users and creating a good user experience important to you?

-- Do you have good images and textual content ready to go, and a fair idea of what you what or don’t want?
+- Do you have quality images and textual content ready-to-go, and a fair idea of what you what or don’t want?

 - How concerned are you about site load times?

-- How effective do you want the site to be as far as doing what you need?
+- How effective do you want the site to be as far as doing what you need it to do?

 - How visible do you want it to be on Google and other search results?